ddchristopher/build-a-portfolio-site/README.md

-# build-a-portfolio-site
+# Build-a-Portfolio-Site

-Build a Portfolio Site Project for Udacity Front-End Nanodegree
+This is a project for the Udacity Front-End Nanodegree program.
+The site is designed around a provided mockup and customized.